Child Protection Programme

 The Child Protection Programme supports street connected girls to successfully embark on a life away from the streets, where their rights are fully realized.

-The Programme rescues 70 street connected girls, aged 5 to 16 years, each year and offers them 10 months residential rehabilitation before reintegrating them with care givers (kinship guardians or foster carers).
+The Programme rescues 70 street connected girls, aged 5 to 16 years, each year and offers them family-based and residential rehabilitation for a period of 3-6 months before reintegrating them with care givers (kinship guardians or foster carers).
 The programme works with the 4R Approach, i.e. Rescue, Rehabilitation, Reintegration and Resocialisation one of the best practices for working with street connected children.
 It addresses the girls immediate (protection from abuse, access to shelter, food, health care, psychosocial support) as well as long term needs (family environment, education, life skills,vocational training) and offers psychosocial support to identified needy caregivers.
 Following successful rehabilitation, the girls are reintegrated with caregivers, and the progress in the family is being followed up for a minimum of two more years.

 Activities under Child Protection Progamme